BlitChain/BLIPs/blip-template.md

 ## Motivation

 The motivation section should describe the "why" of this BLIP.
 What problem does it solve?
 Why should someone want to implement this standard?
-What benefit does it provide to the Cosmos ecosystem?
+What benefit does it provide to the Blit ecosystem?
 What use cases does this BLIP address?

 ## Documentation

-Explain the proposal as if it was already deployed on the network and you were documenting it for another Cosmos user.
+Explain the proposal as if it was already deployed on the network and you were documenting it for another Blit user.
 That generally means:

 - Introducing new named concepts.
 - Explaining the feature largely in terms of examples.
-- Explaining how Cosmos users should think about the feature, and how it should impact the way they use Cosmos.
+- Explaining how Blit users should think about the feature, and how it should impact the way they use Blit.
 It should explain the impact as concretely as possible.
 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.
-- If applicable, describe the differences between teaching this to existing Cosmos users and new Cosmos users.
+- If applicable, describe the differences between teaching this to existing Blit users and new Blit users.

 ## Specification